This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra

 For example, Safari is slow loading pages, it stops loading halfway with text strewn across the screen and images in the wrong place.
 Or some web pages are loading forever before you’re able to actually read the content.

-Other times, it may be just that Safari runs extremely slow after Catalina update (remember the pitfalls of a shiny new macOS?)
+Other times, it may be just that Safari runs extremely slow after the Monterey update (remember the pitfalls of a shiny new macOS?)

 All of these behaviors are typical symptoms related to Apple’s signature Internet browser.
 While Safari is a light-weighted browser optimized for use on all Mac machines, issues like above might force you to resort to third-party browsers (perhaps Chrome, stay away from Firefox) that tend to be faster.